1Px-Vision/Advanced-Deep-Reinforcement-Learning-Solutions/p3-collab-compet/Report.md

 Batch normalization was applied to the critic network immediately after the first hidden layer's output was concatenated with the action values.
 Given that the action values are in the range [-1, 1], applying batch normalization at this stage helps prevent these values from becoming outliers compared to others.
 Additionally, I conducted experiments applying batch normalization across all layers of the actor network, including the input variables.

 ## Training and hyperparameters
+Due to the architecture developed in this project, agents can have distinct reward functions and, consequently, different goals, allowing them to act either competitively or collaboratively.
+In a competitive scenario, agents receive rewards based solely on their individual actions.
+In contrast, in a collaborative scenario, all agents share the same rewards based on the group's collective actions.
+I tested both scenarios and found that the competitive setting produced more effective agents, as they were highly motivated to perform the best possible actions to maximize their rewards.
+Conversely, in the collaborative setting, where rewards were aggregated across all agents to produce a single reward, the agents appeared less motivated to optimize their actions, possibly because they still received rewards based on the efforts of other agents.

 The values defined for the hyperparameters: